virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeClone

-The event is related to the *clone environment* action (performed via the Jelastic dashboard by means of the same-named button) and is triggered before it.
+The event is related to cloning environment (performed via the Jelastic dashboard by means of the same-named button) and is triggered before it.

 **Event Placeholders:**